 6. Do I get a refund if I cancel?

-If you cancel before the Playing List has been selected your check will be returned, or, in the event that you registered online, the full tournament fee will be refunded to your credit card.
+If you cancel before the Playing List has been selected your check will be destroyed, or, in the event that you registered online, the full tournament fee will be refunded to your credit card.
 If the Playing List has been selected but you cancel before the no refund date, your entry fee ($25 for one day tournaments, $50 for two day tournaments) is non-refundable, but you will receive a refund of the remainder of the tournament fee.
 For cancellations after the published no refund date, there is no refund of any portion of the tournament fee.